segp-uob/segp/README.md

 <p align="center">
 <img src="https://i.imgur.com/cySj8xZ.gif" alt="WebApp" width="600" height="300" />
 </p>
-'Keep Portland Weird' is a web app that is not short on fun, even if the serious issue that it addresses exists only in the aftermath of a speculated future event.
+'Keep Portland Weird' is a web app that is not short on fun, even if the serious issue that it addresses exists only in the aftermath of a speculated future natural disaster.
 Nevertheless, it is designed to highlight the quirks of the Portland community and is a way for residents of the area to derive feelings of relatedness and connection to their fellow Portlanders: https://keepearthquakesweird.com

 ## Introducing the Technical Team